wp-plugins/jch-optimize/readme.txt

 Simply deactivate or uninstall the plugin to reverse any changes it has made.
 The plugin doesn't modify any existing file or code but merely manipulates the HTML before it is sent to the brower.
 Any apparent persistent change after the plugin is deactivated is due to caching so ensure to flush all your WordPress, third party or browser cache.

 == Changelog ==

+= 1.0.2 =
+* Fixed bug in HMTL Minnify library manifested on XHTML templates
+* Fails gracefully on PHP5.2

 = 1.0.1 =
 * First public release on WordPress plugins repository.